Naturally, the soil ought to absorb the water on the surface and regain its natural state.

 The inadequate supply of oxygen retards or ceases the growth of a plant as the accumulating carbon dioxide hampers the growth of the plant’s roots.

-Poor aeration also facilitates the growth of toxins and other injurious substances.
-Such saturated soil also reduces microbiological activity which is vital for the formation of plant food.
+Poor aeration also facilitates the growth of toxins and other harmful substances.
+Such saturated soil also reduces microbiological activity, which is vital for the formation of plant food.

 2. It Alters the pH of the Soil

 In the flooded soils, the pH changes and becomes more acidic.
 The soil, therefore, decreases in its alkalinity and makes the growth of plants more difficult.
 The increasingly acidic soil cannot support plant life.